ftonneau/eak/README.md

 that makes it (a lot) **easier on your fingers** and even (a bit) **easier on your brain**.
 In Eak:

-* there are no double chords (you never need to press `Alt-Shift-...`)
+* there are no double modifiers (you never need to press `Alt-Shift-...`)

 * selections are extended without holding `Shift`

-* more common operations involve fewer chords (e.g., you repeat object selection with `o` instead of `Alt-.`)
+* more common operations involve fewer modifiers (e.g., you repeat object selection with `o` instead of `Alt-.`)

 * actions on selections involve easy mnemonics: `F` to fuse selections, `D` to